buluma/ansible-for-devops/docker-flask/README.md

 ## Author Information

-Created by by [Michael Buluma](https://www.geerlingguy.co.ke/), as an example in [Ansible for DevOps](https://www.ansiblefordevops.com/).
+Created by by [Jeff Geerling](https://www.jeffgeerling.com/), as an example in [Ansible for DevOps](https://www.ansiblefordevops.com/).